 Bluetooth chipset maker Qualcomm typically doesn’t disclose which TWS earbuds use which of its chipsets, but it’s easy to guess which devices are using which chip.
 The QCC514 chipset was intended to directly address “the robustness shortcoming”—meaning wireless connectivity—of earlier (and more budget-conscious) chipsets.
 Its QCC5xx series chipsets are more likely to be found in higher-end buds, while the QCC30xx series will be found in more basic offerings.
 Qualcomm’s collaborative marketing with some of its partners informs us that the Sennheiser MOMENTUM True Wireless 2 uses the QCC5121—meaning it’s likely a great choice if good connectivity is high on your list of priorities.

 Should you buy true wireless earbuds?

-If they appeal to you, absolutely.
-It’s an exciting and relatively new technology that may be fallible, but for many, the pros still outweigh the cons.
-It’s hard to beat the liberated feeling of stepping onto a train car with true wireless earbuds and no longer worrying about snagging a cable on a disgruntled passenger.
-Plus, recent models have included the technology like the $50 Edifier TWS1, which also support aptX, and the 1More True Wireless ANC.
-The latter is a bit pricier than Edifier’s earphones, but remains cheaper than the Apple AirPods Pro.
+If true wireless earbuds appeal to you, you should absolutely invest in a set.
+There’s a dearth of affordable true wireless earbuds now that can accommodate nearly any budget.
+That said, it’s still an exciting and relatively new technology that may be fallible, but for many, the pros still outweigh the cons.
+When you step onto a train car with true wireless earbuds, you feel liberated and no longer worry about snagging a cable on a disgruntled passenger.
+Plus, affordable models like the $50 Edifier TWS1 support aptX, as do the 1More True Wireless ANC.
+The latter is a bit pricier than Edifier’s earphones but remains cheaper than the AirPods Pro.